 How to Grow Gloxinia from Seeds

+Gloxinias on display in the garden center are lovely and well worth the price, but frugal growers may want to try their hand at growing them from seeds.
+The roots are tender and the plant is not easy to transplant to a larger container when it is young, so start the seeds in a 4 to 6 inch (10-15 cm.) pot where it can grow to full size.
+Fill the pot to about 1 1/2 inches (4 cm.) from the top with African violet potting soil.
+Sift an additional 1/2 inch (1 cm.) of soil through a screen into the top of the pot so that the tender roots won't have any difficulty pushing through the soil when the seeds germinate.
 Moisten the soil and press the seeds gently onto the surface.
-They need light to germinate, so don't bury them.
+Seeds need light to germinate, so don't bury them.
 Place the pot in a plastic bag and seal the top to keep the soil moist and the air humid.
 The seeds will germinate in three or four days.
-At that time, open the top of the bag, and remove it completely after a week.
+At that time, open the top of the bag and remove it completely after a week.
 Mist the soil when the surface feels dry.